 Equip Your Service with the Latest Tool: Office Protect

-As the core data center for employee records, personal details, and organizational secrets, Office 365 is a goldmine for hackers—but it also presents an immense growth opportunity for you as an MSP.
+As the core data center for employee records, personal details, and organizational secrets, Microsoft 365 is a goldmine for hackers—but it also presents an immense growth opportunity for you as an MSP.

 That’s where a solution like Office Protect shines.
 Designed to increase SMB security, Office Protect provides: